A Deep Learning-Based Unified Framework for Red Lesions Detection on Retinal Fundus Images: Results

+On ROCh dataset, it achieved $FROC_{MA_\theta=.1} = 0.3461$ with SN = 0.6595, the method by \citet{chudzik2018microaneurysm2} got $FROC score = 0.298$.
+The low sensitivity is due noise, compression artifacts, and low resolution.
+We used the same evaluation protocol as was used in \citet{chudzik2018microaneurysm2}.

-For each lesion type different experiments were performed to evaluate per lesion detection on different datasets.
-We used FROC scores (CPM) and FROC curves to evaluate performance.
-We used 100 per-lesion sensitivity values (from 0 to 1) and the average number of false positives per image (FPI) retrieved for logarithmically spaced FPI thresholded based on per-lesion output probabilities.
-For e-ophtha, we used only MA detection branch; our method outperforms the state-of-the-art approaches and has proven to be highly competitive with $FROC score_{MA} = 0.6742$.
-On ROCh training dataset, the method reported $FROC score_{MA} = 0.4842$ compared with \citet{chudzik2018microaneurysm2} with $FROC score_{MA} = 0.298$.
-For DiaretDB1, two experiments were conducted one for MA and the other for HM detection.
-The overall FROC score of the method is $FROC score_{MA} = 0.3255$ which is less than the one reported by \cite{orlando2018ensemble} i.e. $FROC score_{MA} = 0.3301$.
-On DiaretDB1-HM, the proposed method gave $FROC score_{HM} = 0.5079$ which is better than $FROC score_{HM} = 5044$ achieved by \cite{orlando2018ensemble}.
-Tables \ref{cpmema} and \ref{cpmdma} show that MAs detection on the e-ophtha dataset is better than on the DiartDB1 dataset.
-It is because MAs ground truth annotations are not always highlighted by their size and shape appearance.
-For example, in e-ophtha ground truth annotation, any small red lesion is highlighted as MAs; in contrast, in DiaretDB1, many small circular red lesions are annotated as HMs because ,clinically, MAs and dot HMs are indistinguishable \cite{soriano2016diagnostic}.
-In addition, in e-ophtha, the number of normal images is greater than that of the images with MAs compared to DiaretD1-MA, as shown in Tale \ref{train_test}.
+Tables \ref{cpmema} and \ref{cpmdma} show that MAs detection on the e-ophtha and ROCh datasets is better than on the DiartDB1 dataset.
+It is because in DIaretDB1 MAs ground truth annotations are not always highlighted by their size and shape appearance as shown in Figure \ref{fig:screenshot012_hm}.
+In Figure \ref{fig:screenshot012_hm}, for example, the first row shows IDRiD ground truth annotation, any red lesion is highlighted as exact MAs or HMs; in contrast, the second row taken from DiaretDB1, the confidence degree is used for lesions annotation which leads to wrong locations.
+In addition, in e-ophtha, the number of normal images is greater than that of the images with MAs compared to DiaretDB1-MA, as shown in Table \ref{train_test}.

+As discussed above, we notice that FROC and sensitivity increase with low $\theta$ values in contrast to specificity as presented in Tables \ref{cpmdma}, \ref{cpmdmaroch}, and\ref{cpmema}.
+This is due to increasing the number of true positives and false positives.